shengxiamo/gz_smi_custom_sensor_template/README.md

-# Custom sensor and use in Gazebo Fortress
+# Custom sensor plugin in Gazebo Fortress

 ## Modification
 ### implement custom sensor class
-custom sensor class should inherits and required to implement Load() and  Update() functions.
-In this template, it named Odometer and you can rename it.You should also create public interface to be used in system class.
+The custom sensor class should inherit from ignition::sensors::Sensor and implement both Load() and Update() functions.
+In this template, it is named Odometer, which you can rename as needed.
+You should also create a public interface that will be used by the system class.

 ### implement custom system  class
+The custom system class is required to implement two virtual functions: PreUpdate() and PostUpdate().
+Your custom sensor class's interface should be appropriately used within these two functions.
 ### edit the .sdf file
+TBD.
 ## Build
 From the root of the this project, do the following to build:
 ```bash